pyta-uoft/website/index.md

 ### E1101: No member {#E1101}

-This error occurs when you access an object(variable, function...) for a non-exist member.
-To be specific, you should not call a variable or function which is not defined.
+This error occurs when you use dot notation (`my_var.x`) to access an attribute or to call a method which does not exist for the given value.

 ~~~~ {include="E1101_no_member"}
 ~~~~